-DCYF evaluated outcomes for all 552 eligible cases statewide, and the statistical validity of those results did not need to be calculated.
-PCG's case review of 100 removals/placement changes (representing 18.1 percent of the statewide universe) is concordant with DCYF's findings with a margin of error of ±10.6 percent at a 95 percent confidence interval.
+DCYF evaluated outcomes for all 577 eligible cases statewide, and the statistical validity of those results did not need to be calculated.
+PCG's case review of 100 removals/placement changes (representing 17.3 percent of the statewide universe) is concordant with DCYF's findings with a margin of error of ±10.6 percent at a 95 percent confidence interval.
 As described in the "Monitoring Team Sample Size Recommendations" section, the number of cases reviewed were insufficient to ensure the three percent margin of error recommended by the Data Validator.

-Based on the size of the statewide universe of children entering care or changing placements during the first Reporting Period where the move was not to an equivalent level of need (570 cases), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to 350 cases in order to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the size of the statewide universe of children entering care or changing placements during the second Reporting Period where the move was not to an equivalent level of need (577 cases), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to 360 cases in order to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.

-Since DCYF's performance on this measure during the first Reporting Period exceeded the 85 percent threshold described in the Settlement Agreement, the Monitoring Team recommends that these case reviews be retroactively conducted on cases from that period.
-This will ensure that the findings from the Reporting Period are appropriately credited to DCYF.
-Should this retroactive review not be conducted for the first Reporting Period, the Monitoring Team will be unable to validate that the standard described in the Settlement Agreement has been met.
+Since DCYF's performance on this measure during the second Reporting Period exceeded the 85 percent threshold described in the Settlement Agreement, the Monitoring Team recommends that these case reviews be retroactively conducted on cases from that period, as well as the first Reporting Period.
+This will ensure that the findings from each Reporting Period are appropriately credited to DCYF.
+Should this retroactive review not be conducted for the second Reporting Period, the Monitoring Team will be unable to validate that the standard described in the Settlement Agreement has been met.
 Additionally, the Monitoring Team will be unable to validate the statewide results in future periods, until a sufficiently large sample of cases is reviewed.